-Like I said earlier, the Van Nicholas Skeiron felt pretty heavy to me when I lifted it.
-But when I sat on it for the first time, it was a pleasure.
+The Van Nicholas Skeiron felt pretty heavy on first lift, but when I sat on it for the first time it fitted perfectly and felt right.
 Probably for the first time I felt instantly good, like really good.
-No need to change a single thing – even though this is a very subjective thing: it just fitted perfectly and felt right.
+No need to change a single thing.

-Then I got on those nice but rough roads in Berkshire and to my surprise, despite the wider tyres and lack of brake bridge, the rear struggled to deal with typical rough roads you find in the UK.
-I’d put this largely down to that titanium seatpost, which doesn’t mask the buzz very well.
+However, despite the wider tyres and lack of brake bridge, the rear struggled to deal with typical rough roads you find in the UK.
+The titanium seatpost doesn't feel as though it soaks up the buzz very effectively.

 However, the front end with the carbon fork is poised and largely deals with road imperfections well by contrast.

-I had to ride the Van Nicholas Skeiron aggressively initially to get any sort of decent speed – that weight is hard to get moving.
-Out on the road and without looking at any numbers I felt pretty quick.
-But Van Nicholas appears to have specced the bike with a compact to ease the pain of the weight – I was surprised by how slow I actually was.
+I had to ride the Van Nicholas Skeiron aggressively initially to get any sort of decent speed.
+Out on the road and without looking at any numbers I felt pretty quick buy I was surprised by how slow I actually was.
 This certainly is not something I would expect from a bike for more than £6,000.

-No matter what the average speed at the end of it, the bike feels lively and thanks to that carbon fork and ‘all-round’ geometry (and bolt-thru front end) the Skeiron dances in the bends and doesn’t wallow in self-pity at a stomp of a pedal or a sharp yank of those disc brakes – good job here, Van Nicholas.
+However, no matter what average speed you end up with, the bike feels lively and thanks to that carbon fork and 'all-round' geometry (and bolt-thru front end) the Skeiron dances in the bends and doesn't wallow in self-pity at a stomp of a pedal or a sharp yank of those disc brakes.

 Why do people buy titanium bikes?
 Well, there are plenty of reasons but the most common ones are: a) A titanium frame should last a lifetime; b) Titanium is lighter and stronger than steel; c) A titanium bike should be smoother and more comfortable to ride than a carbon one.